Applicants to the Master of Science in Biomedical Sciences must meet the following requirements for admission:

-- Students for whom English is a second language must submit official score results of the Test of English as a Foreign Language (TOEFL).
-The required minimum acceptable TOEFL score is: 79 Internet-based (213 computer-based or 550 paper-based) or minimum IELTS score: 6.5.
+Students for whom English is a second language must submit official score results of the Test of English as a Foreign Language (TOEFL) or IELTS.
+The required minimum acceptable TOEFL score is: 79 Internet-based.
+The required minimum IELTS score: 6.5.

-- Two letters of recommendation, preferably from former science professors.
+Two letters of recommendation are required, preferably from former science professors.

-- Personal Statement that addresses the reason you are interested in pursuing graduate work in this area of study.
+A Personal Statement that addresses the reason you are interested in pursuing graduate work in this area of study must be submitted.